focus000/obsidian/Zettelkasten/blockchain.md

 	std::string hash_of_pre_node;
 }
 ```
-block stored in k-v database like [[leveldb]], witch key is hash of block, and
+block stored in k-v database like [[leveldb]], witch key is hash of block.

+Since

 ---
 # References